 Feefo service rating

 Ideally you’ll devote six to eight weeks to preparing for your walking holiday.
 This measured progression over time makes it more likely you will be able to cope with the distance, terrain and altitude.
 And the best news is that regular walking leads to improvements in everything from resting heart rate and blood pressure to lung function and muscle strength, while elevating your spirits, eliminating stress and boosting your confidence!

-If you are preparing for our more challenging trips, including conquering major peaks and ridges at the higher grades of 7, 8 and 9, review our guide to preparing for higher grade walking holidays as well, for more specific training tips and ideas.
+If you are preparing for our more challenging trips, including conquering major peaks and ridges at the higher grades of 7, 8 and 9, it's worth gradually increasing the training frequency and intensity to better prepare your body.

+Feefo service rating